basarat/algorithms/src/binarySearch/README.md

 # Binary Search Algorithm using TypeScript
 > Binary search is a very fundamental algorithm in Computer Science.
-It power BST (binary search trees) which for the basis of modern databases and immutable data structures.
+It powers BSTs (binary search trees) which form the basis of modern databases and immutable data structures.
 Binary search works very much the way humans intuitively search for a name in a yellow pages directory (if you have ever seen one) or the dictionary.

 > In this lesson we look at the core Binary Search Algorithm describing the problem it solves.